-In 2023, DTSC will assume operational oversight of the SEMOU remedy form USEPA.
-It is anticipated that DTSC will enter a similar cooperative agreement with WQA to ensure continued operation of the SEMOU remedy.
+On September 1,2024, DTSC assumed operational oversight of the SEMOU remedy from USEPA.
+It is anticipated that DTSC will enter into a similar agreement with WQA to ensure continued operation of the SEMOU remedy.

 Intermediate Zone Remedy

 To address the threat presented in the northwest portion of the OU, WQA's prescribed action (Figure 3) includes the existing VOC and perchlorate blending treatment facility at CMP No. 5 along with the existing VOC treatment facilities at CMP No. 12, SGVWC Plant 8 and GSWC SG1 & SG2.
 Additionally, the plan specifies that water from CMP remediation Well No. 15 be treated at the existing treatment facility at CMP No. 12.